MohammedRashad/Simplex/README.md

 The motivation behind it was to push my limits in programming and in **C** especially, also as a part of my learning process to explore computer science and as a personal challenge.

-- More detailed documentation and tutorials will be added soon.
+- More detailed documentation and tutorials is being added.
-- Binaries for Windows, Linux and Mac will be available soon.

 ### What's simplex ?